tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Blocking audio data

 This API is used to add an ID to the audio data blocklist.
 This operation blocks audio from someone and only applies to the local device.
 A returned value of `0` indicates the call is successful.
 Assume that users A, B, and C are all speaking using their mic in a room:
-- If A blocklists C, A can only hear B;
+- If A blocks C, A can only hear B;
-- If B blocklists neither A nor C, B can hear both of them;
+- If B blocks neither A nor C, B can hear both of them;
-- If C blocklists neither A nor B, C can hear both of them.
+- If C blocks neither A nor B, C can hear both of them.

 #### Function prototype